 It has been well over a month since I have sat down to my desk—or any desk for that matter—for more than 15 minutes to complete any sort of task that would require a significant amount of time: prepare a lesson for my students, edit photos for the blog, write a post, browse with due devotion through my friends’ posts on their blogs or social media, engage, comment and share…

-It has been well over a month that I sleep in sportswear suits, with my socks on (and I could never-ever sleep with socks on, even on the coldest winter nights, in the past!) and my running shoes by the bed… so as, if woken up in the middle of the night, to be able to put them on in seconds: after that first earthquake, on January 26th, I roamed rainy streets in my slippers for several hours and I have since learnt my lesson!
+It has been well over a month that I sleep in sportswear suits, with my socks on—and I have never-ever slept with socks on in the past, even on the coldest winter nights—and my running shoes by the bed so as, if woken up in the middle of the night, to be able to put them on in seconds: on account of the first earthquake, on January 26th, I had roamed rainy streets in my slippers for several hours and I have since learnt my lesson.

-It has been well over a month that I have an “emergency backpack” fully stocked, within easy reach and refuse to either empty it or store it somewhere… and it has been well over a month that every morning, when I strip down to take a shower, I can not help but think “ok, any other time I can probably handle, but not now—please NOT now!”
+It has been well over a month that I have an emergency-backpack fully stocked, within easy reach and refuse to either empty or store it… and it has been well over a month that every morning, when I strip down to take a shower, I cannot help but think “ok, any other time I can probably handle, but not now—please NOT now!”
 Tee hee…

 FYI Kefalonia had been struck 3 times these past months: